OsamaAlRashed/EasyRefreshToken/README.md

 - and you can control with many options:

-  - MultiDevice
+  - MaxNumberOfActiveDevices
   - TokenExpiredDays
-  - BlockLoginWhenActive
+  - PreventingLoginWhenAccessToMaxNumberOfActiveDevices
   - GenerateTokenMethod
-  - OnChangePasswordBehavior
+  - TokenGenerationMethod

 - note: when change on options, I highly recommend cleaning the table by `Clear`